spongessuck/gm.dragDrop/README.md

     var app = angular.module('myApp', ['gm.dragDrop']);

 There are 2 directives included in the module: `gmDraggable` and `gmOnDrop`.
-Adding the `gmDraggable` attribute to an element makes it draggable.
-Adding the `gmOnDrop` attribute to an element sets it as a drop zone for the draggable element.
+Adding the `gmDraggable` directive to an element makes it draggable.
+Adding the `gmOnDrop` directive to an element sets it as a drop zone for the draggable element.
 Set the value of `gmOnDrop` to a function that will be called when the dragged element is released.
 Set the value of `gmDraggable` to the object you want to be passed to `gmOnDrop`.

 #### Sample controller:
 ```javascript